Insights EN

 Commodities

-essential products have increased in online sales, but the conversion rate didn't grow proportionally.
+Essential products have increased in online sales, but the conversion rate didn't grow proportionally.
 It seems that the competition between essentials online sellers is constantly increasing and this is why buyers are checking for several buying options before placing their orders, and that generates much higher costs for their Google ads (up to + 480%).

-Luxury
+Luxury products

 it recovered pretty fast: sales returned to their standard levels in only 3 weeks from the first drop (yes, the rich people worry about their expenses, too, sometimes).
 And the best part — the conversion rate improved dramatically, registering improvements of up to + 85% compared to the standard rate.
 It seems that whoever can afford to spend money on luxury items, knows exactly what he/she wants to buy.

-Fashion
+Fashion products

-it may seem strange, but the fashion industry is recovering much faster than we could have expected.
+It may seem strange, but the fashion industry is recovering much faster than we could have expected.
 I see at least 2 possible reasons for it.
 First - people are trying to maintain their status quo, even if circumstances change: people need to keep up with the fashion, to feel they're modern.
 Second - as the routine changes, consumers are also adapting their outfits: more and more retailers brag about their pyjamas sales increase, including their luxury versions.

 Pure-play eCommerce

-those who focused exclusively on online sales are the most disappointed.
+Those who focused exclusively on online sales are the most disappointed.
 We're talking about companies that were convinced that the digital era has come and that we would do all our shopping on the internet.
 Why did their sales drop?
 Because most of them are not top of mind as brands; because the online transaction for us, as a humanity, is a far too new phenomenon; but also out of mistrust - the stereotype that there are more chances to be defrauded online than offline is still quite popular.

 Omnichannel

-as always, the basic business lesson - don't put all your eggs in one basket - works flawlessly.
+As always, the basic business lesson — don't put all your eggs in one basket — works flawlessly.
 Companies who blend the online and offline correctly seem to be the least affected, with small decreases, fast recovery and an increase in conversions.

 Here's what I've learned from these data: no matter how "good" your product and brand are, you must ensure your presence on all possible relevant channels.